-Towards 5:15, underground: Matthias Wenzel slips into his green overalls, and grabs the pit lamp and his emergency oxygen supply.
-Then he enters the iron cage and plunges into the depths.
-Pressure builds in the ears on the journey into the earth's interior; the temperature climbs to around 30 degrees Celsius.
+Around 5:15 a.m., underground: Matthias Wenzel slips into his green overalls, and grabs the pit lamp and his emergency oxygen supply.
+He gets into the iron cage, presses a button, and plunges into the depths.
+Pressure builds in his ears on the journey to the Earth's interior; the temperature climbs to around 30° Celsius.

 Two minutes later, Wenzel reaches the shaft's fill position, 714 meters underground.
 The 49-year-old has been working here as a large equipment driver for three years.
-He previously worked as a trucker on the motorways and country roads of Europe.
-Now his driving territory is a dark track system that extends 14 square kilometers beneath the earth.
-125 miners and 70 pieces of large-scale mining equipment and vehicles are deployed here below and above ground.
+Previously, he worked as a trucker on the motorways and country roads of Europe.
+Now his driving territory is a dark track system that extends 14 square kilometers beneath the Earth's surface.
+125 miners and 70 pieces of large-scale mining equipment and vehicles are deployed here, below and above ground.
 A ventilation system provides the mine with fresh air.

 Wenzel opens the gate of the cage and walks to the Teutschenthal shaft's fill position.
-The light of his pit lamp detects the outline of a MAN TGS with overlying dumper.
-Shortly after that, the trucker sedately sets his vehicle in motion.
-The speed limit is 30 km/h in this subterranean landscape.
-Some passages are filled so closely that Wenzel could touch the rock walls from the window with an outstretched arm.
+The light of his pit lamp finds the outline of an MAN TGS with overlying dumper.
+Shortly after that, the trucker sets his vehicle in motion.
+In this subterranean landscape, the speed limit is 30 km/h.
+Some passages are filled so closely that Wenzel could touch the rock walls with an outstretched arm.

 He stops at the so-called tipping cellar.
 Bulk material clatters from above into the dumper.
-“Soon the truck will no longer shine like new,” says Matthias Wenzel and laughs dryly.
-“But nobody down here will complain about a bit of dirt or scratches on the paintwork.”
+“The truck won't be this shiny for long!” says Matthias Wenzel, with a wry laugh.
+“But nobody down here will complain about a bit of dirt or a few scratches on the paintwork.”
 After a 20-minute drive, the truck approaches a tipping point.
 Wenzel uses the automatic sliding plate to push his load from the dumper into a cavity.
-Then he makes his way back – for the next trip.
+Then he makes his way back, for the next trip.

 “This transport really did come down to every centimeter”Uwe Müller - Operations Manager at Gress & Zapp